My Work at IBM

 Project OSM: Making Open Source Safe

-The challenge: how do you preserve the convenience of open source while giving enterprises control?
+So the challenge was: how do you preserve the convenience of open source while giving enterprises control?

 OSM browse view — 567 packages organized by approval status, vulnerabilities, and community ratings